Audio Adrenaline: 1986–1990: Formation as A-180

-The band's big break would come upon meeting Bob Herdman.
-Herdman approached A-180 with two songs he had written, one of them called "My God", and asked A-180 to record it.
+Herdman had written a song entitled "My God".
 The song was described in a CCM Magazine article as "a curious marriage of heavy metal and rap".
-After the song was recorded at Landmark Recording Studios, in Ohio, A-180 asked Herdman to join them as their songwriter.
-As a result, Herdman also started to learn to play keyboards and guitar.
-The demo tape of "My God" was sent to radio stations and quickly scaled the charts.
+After the song was recorded by A-180, a demo tape was sent to radio stations.
+The song quickly scaled the charts.
 Following this, the song caught the attention of Toby McKeehan (from dc Talk), who brought it to the executives at ForeFront Records.
-The label decided to offer a record deal to A-180 but had them change their name to Audio Adrenaline a name that Herdman had come up with previously.
+The label decided to offer a record deal to A-180 but had them change their name to Audio Adrenaline, a name that Herdman had come up with previously.